 Prioritize schools and libraries that serve as anchor institutions and bring connectivity to a community.
 Once broadband has been brought to a place, it is easier to build upon the network.

-Allows school children growing up in smaller rural communities to have the same opportunity in school as those in larger urban areas.
+Allow school children growing up in smaller rural communities to have the same opportunity in school as those in larger urban areas.

-Create a critical piece of infrastructure for Oregon’s small businesses who are becoming more dependent on technology to be competitive.
+Create a critical piece of infrastructure for Oregon’s small businesses, which are becoming more dependent on technology to be competitive.

 Provide a critical healthcare link for people and families who are not close to health services.